AE 443 · Experimental Dynamics and Control Laboratory · Spring 2026 · ERAU

 xlabel('Time (s)'); ylabel('Rotational Speed (rad/s)');

-% Bump test gain calculation
+% Bump test gain and time constant

 K_eb = (y_ss - y_0) / (u_max - u_min); % = 1.7866 (rad/s)/V

-tau_eb = t1 - t0; % = 0.048 s
+tau_eb = t_63pct - t_step_onset; % = 0.048 s